-112 Elementary Spanish.
-3 hrs.
-I, II.
+112 Elementary Spanish, 3 hrs.
+I. II.

 Emphasis on oral/written communication and on listening/reading comprehension.
-Students completing 112 with a C or higher receive credit for SPN 101 and 102.
+Students completing 112 with a $\cal C$ or higher receive 3 hours of credit (CR) for 101 content and 3 hours of graded credit for 112.
 For students who previously passed SPN 101, the 3 hours of credit for 101 WILL NOT COUNT toward graduation.
 (PR: two years or more of high school Spanish or permission)